bbauska/Coursera-Bootstrap/README.md

 Going to the footer of the index.html page, I\'m going to replace the telephone with Font Awesome icon.

-I would say, \"i\" as I mentioned, you can either use span or I for specifying the Font Awesome icons.
+I would say, "i" as I mentioned, you can either use span or I for specifying the Font Awesome icons.

 Font Awesome website uses I but I\'m showing you two possible ways of doing these things.

-I say fa fa-tel, I\'m sorry fa-phone and close the \<i\> tag here.
+I say fa fa-tel, I\'m sorry fa-phone and close the <i\> tag here.

 And for fax, I\'m going to simply copy this, and then for fax if it is fa-fax, and for email it is fa-envelope and save changes.